awsdocs/amazon-transcribe-developer-guide/doc_source/API_MedicalTranscriptionJob.md

 +  `The media format provided does not match the detected media format`\- The media format of the audio file doesn't match the format specified in the `MediaFormat` field in the request\.
 Check the media format of your media file and make sure the two values match\.
 +  `Invalid sample rate for audio file`\- The sample rate specified in the `MediaSampleRateHertz` of the request isn't valid\.
 The sample rate must be between 8000 and 48000 Hertz\.
 +  `The sample rate provided does not match the detected sample rate`\- The sample rate in the audio file doesn't match the sample rate specified in the `MediaSampleRateHertz` field in the request\.
 Check the sample rate of your media file and make sure that the two values match\.
 +  `Invalid file size: file size too large`\- The size of your audio file is larger than what Amazon Transcribe Medical can process\.
-For more information, see [Guidlines and Quotas](https://docs.aws.amazon.com/transcribe/latest/dg/limits-guidelines.html#limits) in the *Amazon Transcribe Medical Guide*
+For more information, see [Guidelines and Quotas](https://docs.aws.amazon.com/transcribe/latest/dg/limits-guidelines.html#limits) in the *Amazon Transcribe Medical Guide*
 +  `Invalid number of channels: number of channels too large`\- Your audio contains more channels than Amazon Transcribe Medical is configured to process\.
 To request additional channels, see [Amazon Transcribe Medical Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/transcribe-medical.html) in the *Amazon Web Services General Reference*
 Type: String
 Required: No